SiobhanP1/popup-restaurant/README.md

 *

 ### Remaining Bugs

+* The decision to use class-based views proved challenging and there are a number of issues that I could not provide a solution for within the alloted time.

 * The 'event' attribute in the Booking model is a foreign key linking the Booking object to the Event object.
 I initially added it as a Foreign Key but needed to add a default value and did not succeed in doing so without creating a different error.
 (I attempted to use the `get_or_create` method to create the default value.)
 As a result, and until I can fix this bug, the 'event' attribute has the value "Green Square Gardens" and the event name is not editable through the admin dashboard.